There’s a lot of information out there about menopause, and, fortunately, a lot of it isn’t true.

 One of the first signs of perimenopause for most women is irregular periods.
 This is common and lasts until periods stop.
 (Once you’ve gone a full year without a period, you’ve reached menopause.)

 There’s no sure way to predict what symptoms you’ll have.
-But there is one sure thing to know: there are lots of ways to reduce or eliminate symptoms — you don’t have to just gut it out.
+But there is one sure thing to know: there are lots of ways to reduce or eliminate symptoms — you don’t have to just tough it out.

 Lifestyle changes, including eating well, exercising, reducing stress, and getting enough sleep, can also go a long way toward reducing symptoms and helping you feel well through perimenopause.